kuijjerlab/sponge/README.md

 This option is enabled with `on_the_fly_processing: True` in the configuration file.

+For filtering, the default setting of `n_processes` is set to 1, but we highly recommend increasing it if your machine is capable of it.
+During our testing, the entire default workflow could be done in just over 10 minutes with 16 processes (this excludes the time taken to download the required files).

 ### File formats
 Users are free to provide their own files for the list of regions of